-Some parts of the world, especially the western world, are seeing marriage or family as an institution crumbling ands it is not uncommon to see singles staying all alone.
+Some parts of the world, especially the western world, are seeing marriage or family as an institution crumbling and it is not uncommon to see singles staying all alone.
 And the need to share is one of the most basic of human needs.
-If it’s not this, the need to be a part of the social web due to peer groups pressure, just makes one become members of these websites.
+If it’s not this, the need to be a part of the social web due to peer group pressure, just makes one become members of these websites.

-No denying, the social web plays a very useful role in keeping people connected.
-From finding old friends, building new associations, promoting new ventures, using them as a marketing tool, causing upheavals in Egypt, recruitment and more – they have a great value.
+Tere is no denying, that the social web plays a very useful role in keeping people connected.
+From finding old friends, building new associations, promoting new ventures, using them as a marketing tool, causing upheavals in Egypt, recruitment, and more – they have a great value!

-The disturbing trend is that people have started think that being active on social networking sites is being social, whereas the truth is far from it.
-Sitting in front of computers, most of 24/7, chatting with ‘friends’ (who may not be what they seem) does take away the social skills and graces which may be required to actually interact with real life people.
+The disturbing trend is that people have started to think that being active on social networking sites is being social, whereas the truth is far from it.
+Sitting in front of computers, most 24/7, chatting with ‘friends’ (who may not be what they seem) does take away the social skills and graces which may be required to actually interact with real-life people.
 Security and Privacy concerns apart, some tend to share things with people who one normally should not.

 And smartphones have only increased the dependency on social networks.
 Their effects at home, at work and at school are all too obvious!

 It has already been proven that Facebook addiction causes anxiety and depression, especially in youngsters.
 In 2013, the US plans to mark Internet Addiction as a real disorder, say reports.
 How often do we see them going out – playing or socializing?
 Or do we see them more often crouched in front of their computers spending time creating good profiles, publishing status updates, or feeding imaginary cows?

-Maybe the day wont be far that we have several de-addiction or detox camps for Facebook and Twitter addicts!
+Maybe the day won’t be far that we have several de-addiction or detox camps for Facebook & Twitter addicts!